bbharathkumarreddy/deploy-repo-variables/README.md

 # Deploy Repo Variables

-A utility for deploying environment variables/secrets to GitHub and Bitbucket repositories using JSON configuration files.
+An open source utility for deploying environment variables/secrets to GitHub and Bitbucket repositories using JSON configuration files.

 ## 🚀 Deployment Commands